 - The move to enhanced ethical site auditing which started in 2019, whether through SMETA or an in-house enhanced ethical audit format, will continue in 2020.

 - Two new training modules will launch during 2020; one for all employees to raise general awareness and one for higher-risk roles to ensure greater understanding and preparedness in the event of any concerns.

 - We will work with selected customers and suppliers and attend relevant events in order to share best practice, learn from others and support industry-wide improvements.

 We will continue to develop our approach, review our progress and publish an updated statement annually.

-This statement is approved by the Board of Travis Perkins Plc and its subsidiaries in relation to the financial period ending 31 December 2017.
+This statement is approved by the Board of Travis Perkins plc and its relevant subsidiaries in relation to the financial period ending 31st December 2019.

 * For 2019, this included all relevant, active subsidiary companies according to the requirements of the Modern Slavery Act 2015: Travis Perkins plc, Travis Perkins Trading Company Limited, Wickes Building Supplies Limited, City Plumbing Supplies Holdings Limited, Keyline Civils Specialist Limited, CCF Limited, Toolstation Limited, Benchmarx Kitchens and Joinery Limited, Tile Giant Limited, BSS Group Limited, Primaflow Limited (divested January 2020), Direct Heating Spares Limited and PTS Group Limited.